IgorMinar/angular/.github/ISSUE_TEMPLATE/-----bug-report.md

 ---
 name: "\U0001F41EBug report"
-about: Create a report to help us improve
+about: Report an issue in the Angular Framework
 ---

 <!---
 Oh hi there! 😄

 To expedite issue processing please search open and closed issues before submitting a new one.
 Existing issues often contain information about workarounds, resolution, or progress updates.
 -->